 People who have their handlebars relatively low tend to spend almost all of the time riding on the hoods because the drop section is too low down to be comfortable.
 Putting the bars higher doesn’t necessarily mean that you will be less aerodynamic if it means that you are more comfortable when using the drops than you were with the bars lower, and so you spend more time in that more optimal position.
 Handlebar height is therefore something that you should experiment with to find what is the most comfortable for you while still allowing a reasonable proportion of time to be spent using each hand position, including the drops.

 The easiest way to move the bars up or down is by changing the order of the spacers and the stem.
 If there are no more spacers that can be moved then you can try to flip the stem upside down to change the angle.
 If neither of these methods yield enough adjustment then consider changing the stem to one with a more extreme angle.
 After doing any of these adjustments, you will need to re-adjust the preload on your headset bearings, so see this GCN video.

-Because a bike’s head tube is not vertical, moving the stem up and down also slightly changes the reach, as does using a stem with a different angle.
-Online tools to compute the changes in geometry are at bikegeo and slowtwitch.
+Because a bike’s head tube is not vertical, moving the stem up and down also changes the reach slightly, as does using a stem with a different angle.
+Online tools to compute the changes in geometry between different stem lengths, positions and angles are at bikegeo and slowtwitch.